smapiot/piral/docs/tutorials/18-authentication.md

 Realizing authentication in Piral works exactly the same as in any other React or JS web app.
 The enhanced possibilities of providing HTTP middleware or a strongly typed API for the pilets can be leveraged quite easily.

 Piral makes it quite easy to integrate any desired authentication flow in your app.

+In the next tutorial we'll have a look on how to migrate existing server-based websites to be fully delivered in pilets.